gwokudasam/aita-widget-sdk-android/README.md

 ![Screenshot 1](https://habrastorage.org/files/b65/380/1ee/b653801eeb39447084cf21a6ec3e11e0.png)
 ![Screenshot 2](https://habrastorage.org/files/032/d1e/e97/032d1ee975514cf096d235bb76d4df46.png)

-3) Add new library module - it will contain your widget.
+3) Your widget should be created as a library module.

 ![Screenshot 3](https://habrastorage.org/files/788/d2f/99e/788d2f99edff4698b7065acd9bb81965.png)

-4) Add gradle dependency to your library module
+4) To include our SDK in your projects add gradle dependency to your library module

 ```gradle
 compile 'com.github.appintheair:aita-android-widget-sdk:0.9.0'
 ```

-and add your library module as a dependency for the template project app module.
+Don't forget to add your module as a dependency for the template project of the app module.

 5) Extend `WidgetView` class and implement all necessary methods